 These and many more can make a huge difference in the long run and will help both the workplace and the surrounding community at large.

-There are many workshops available to teach employers not to fall into the unconscious bias trap and Exceptional Individuals offers such workshops here.
+Exceptional Individuals offer neurodiversity workplace training to teach employers not to fall into the unconscious bias trap.
 Biases and stereotyping have been around for many years and it is only just recently that employers have come to really understand the benefits of hiring neurodiverse employees.
 Sadly, these still persist, especially in places that are not disability confident.
 To make interviews more comfortable for neurodiverse hires the employer first has to ask if the person has any direct needs and how the interviewer can address them.
 For example, if the person wants the questions in advance to prepare for the interview, you could forward the questions to them, or in the days of face to face, a quiet room, water, fewer people in the room, etc.

 These days most of the interviews are done remotely.
 A good thing to do in this case is to first see which conference programme the person is most comfortable with.
 Another is getting rid of any distractions around the interview so the interviewer can choose to utilise a virtual background to not trigger sensory issues.
 In the case of the interviewee asking for a recorded version to look back on, it is wise to provide one.

-At Exceptional Individuals, we provide full audits for our partner organisation’s recruitment processes and provide key recommendations to ensure your processes are inclusive.
+At Exceptional Individuals, we provide full neurodiversity consultant services for our partner organisation’s recruitment processes and provide key recommendations to ensure your processes are inclusive.

 When a neurodiverse employee is first hired, a workplace needs assessment can be undertaken, if the employee would like this.
 Exceptional Individuals can conduct workplace needs assessments, and these are usually funded through the UK Government’s Access to Work fund.
 The employee may request small adjustments such as dimming the lights near them or working closer to the window, to assistive technology such as: